 Personal Care Attendants play a vital role in the healthcare industry to help provide patients with care and comfort.
 Graduates of the Personal Care Attendant (PCA) program will be eligible for employment as PCAs in all facilities operated by the four Regional Health Authorities in the province of Newfoundland and Labrador.
 Graduates will also be qualified for PCA positions in privately owned/operated health care facilities.
 The Personal Care Attendant Program in St John’s at Eastern Academy prepares students for these careers with a combination of training and lab work.
 You will become equipped to enter the workforce confidently.
 Connect with us for counseling or other queries you may have.

 Why Study This Program?

-Opportunity to help people in need.
+Opportunity to assist people in need in a meaningful way.